cmsc426/cmsc426.github.io/project1.md

 <a name='due'></a>
 ## Due Date
-10:59AM, Tuesday, September 17, 2018
+10:59AM, Tuesday, September 18, 2018

 <a name='intro'></a>
 ## Introduction

 Have you ever played with these adorable Nao robots?
+Click on the image to watch a cool demo.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Gy_wbhQxd_0
 " target="_blank"><img src="http://img.youtube.com/vi/Gy_wbhQxd_0/0.jpg"
-alt=" Nao robot demo " width="480" height="360" border="10" /></a>
+alt=" Nao robot demo " width="480" height="360" border="0" /></a>

 Nao robots are star players in RoboCup, an annual autonomous robot soccer competitions.